Ez-Kits/hot-keys/docs/vue/getting-started/concepts.md

 ## Hot Keys Manager

-The `HotKeysManager` is a React component that manages hot keys (keyboard shortcuts) and hot keys scopes in your application.
+The `HotKeysManager` is a Vue component that manages hot keys (keyboard shortcuts) and hot keys scopes in your application.
 It provides a context for managing different scopes of hot keys.

 ## Hot Keys Scope

 **Ez Hot Keys** manages hot keys in scopes.
 Each hot key is associated with a scope.
 Imagine your application has several features, you can register a hot keys scope for each feature, in this way, you can manage hot keys in each feature separately without worrying about duplicate hot keys in different features.

-You can register a hot keys scope with hooks: `useHotKeysScope`, `useHotKeys`.
+You can register a hot keys scope with composables: `useHotKeysScope`, `useHotKeys`.

 ## Active Scope